Salesforce Review 2026 - Features, Pricing & Deals

 • Marketing Cloud: Creates personalized customer journeys across multiple channels, using predictive intelligence to develop targeted marketing strategies and track campaign performance.

-• Einstein AI: Provides advanced predictive analytics and intelligent insights that help businesses make data-driven decisions and enhance customer interactions.
+• Einstein AI: Provides predictive analytics and intelligent insights that help businesses make data-driven decisions and enhance customer interactions.

 Pricing